weiseguy1/basic-web-app/README.md

 # Basic Web App

-This is a simple web application written in go.
+This is a simple monolithic web application written in go.

 To run this application:
 ```
-go run cmd/web/*.go
+go run ./cmd/web/
 ```